This is an old revision of the document!

 #!/bin/bash #SBATCH --partition=short_free #SBATCH --account=comet_abc123 #SBATCH --ntasks=1 #SBATCH --mem=1g #SBATCH -t 00:02:00 module load Python/3.12.3 python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_1.jpg -out metadata python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_2.jpg -out metadata python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_3.jpg -out metadata python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_4.jpg -out metadata python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_5.jpg -out metadata

-We know the image processing pipeline works for a single input file, but you are reading this guide because you presumably have hundreds, thousands if not tens of thousands of data files to analyse.
+We know the image processing pipeline works for a single input file, but you are reading this guide because you presumably have hundreds or thousands of files to analyse.

 So how do we do that?
-Well, at this point there is a decision to be made, and the ease of implementation will vary depending on the question below:
+Well, at this point there is a decision to be made, and the ease of implementation will vary depending on the situation you find yourself in with your input data, as described in the two options below:

 Scenario 1